The user guide of RNA Splicer

 Other potential backup splicing site

-Predicted score decreased after mutation / increase
+Predicted score decreased after mutation

 Exon concatenation

-The predicted score decreased after mutation
+The predicted score increased after mutation

 Results display